Life Lesson #1: Don’t make it a big deal.

 The following is Part 1 of a 4 Part Series.

-As a coach empowering chronic pain / TMS sufferers to permanently overcome their pain, part of my job is to show my clients that their bodies are infinitely stronger than they’ve been conditioned to believe.
+As a coach empowering chronic pain / Tension Myositis Syndrome sufferers to permanently overcome their pain, part of my job is to show my clients that their bodies are infinitely stronger than they’ve been conditioned to believe.
 That’s why I decided to “run the run” - completing a marathon of 26.2 miles / 42.2 kilometers without training.
 Read below to learn my 5 keys to success, how to apply them to your life, and what it has to do with overcoming chronic pain.

 “What’s a Misogi?”
 I asked.